bellapickering/bellapickering.github.io/_posts/2020-04-14-Corona-Student.markdown

 ---
 We all knew it was coming, but it still managed to take us by surprise.
 With the general stresses of a third year student, the impending chaos swept everyone away.

-I live in a house with all International students, so the conversation was constant about Covid-19, and much panic was caused.
+I live in a house with all international students, so the conversation was constant about Covid-19, and much panic was caused.
 With social media blowing up and students complaining and petitioning for the university to close, so much uncertainty was around as what was going to happen in the coming days.

 Overnight the panic increased, an upheaval of every international student wondering what to do and fleeing as quickly as possible.